-Amber Unit has had a full renovation, everything was removed in the area and replace.
-All new walls, paint work, toilets, vanities, wardrobes, flooring, lights, call bell system, blinds and curtains Tastic lights and sensor lights have been installed in the bathrooms.
-A new internet café was created in the old public phone area, a new staff office in Amber with new cupboards, new computers, new flooring, new lights and paint work have all been completed.
-The treatment room has been renovated with new flooring, paint work, lights and cupboards.
-Amber lounge has new furniture, new paintwork, new smart large screen TV and new flooring.
-Amber verandas have been updated with new tiles and the garden are currently being redone.
+Amber Unit has had a full renovation, everything was removed in the area and replaced.
+All new walls, paint work, toilets, vanities, wardrobes, flooring, lights, call bell system, blinds and curtains.
+Tastic lights and sensor lights have been installed in the bathrooms.
+A new internet café was created in the old public phone area, a new staff office in Amber with new cupboards, computers, flooring, lights and paint work have all been completed.
+The treatment room has been renovated with new flooring, lights and cupboards.
+Amber lounge has new furniture, paintwork, smart large screen TV and flooring.
+Amber verandas have been updated with new tiles and the garden is currently being redone.
 The doors leading from the therapy room, lounge and dining room have been changed from sliding doors to French doors.

-The disabled parking spaces are now available near the main entrance.
+The disables parking spaces are now available near the main entrance.
 The old management parking has now been reassigned to visitor parking.